-I’ve seen it beautifully stretched out on the silver screen in Bollywood films (my filmic addiction) like the 3 Idiots, Dil Se and 2011’s Baraka sequel, Samsara.
+I’ve seen it on the silver screen in Bollywood films like the 3 Idiots, Dil Se and 2011’s Baraka sequel, Samsara.

-Ironically, Ladakh’s terrain is arid desert, making Ladakhi towns and lifestyles appear more rugged, worn and western (I mean this politely, in a “cowboy” type of way).
+Ironically, Ladakh’s terrain is arid desert, making Ladakhi towns and lifestyles appear rugged, worn and western, very cowboy-like.
 The main source for water is snowfall and due to the shortage of water sources, the land holds scant vegetation.
 But this lush scarcity and the land’s proximity to the brightness of the sun, gives way to the most striking colors… like putting vibrant color to canvas.

 Vistas gleamed with the extremes of sand, rock and ice, as lime green trees stood on tiptoe, like pencils against a cerulean blue backdrop.
 Did I ever see clouds cast such a distinct shadow puppet over sweeping mountain ranges?
 If so, it never stood out enough to make itself memorable.